 This plant can last long with remarkably little water and sunshine.
-Miss Craig will keep also cleaning your air even when long forgotten.
-Unfortunately Janet Craig that kindness comes at a cost and as you might have guessed MS Craig is toxic.
+Miss Craig will keep cleaning your air even when you have long forgotten her.
+Unfortunately the kindness of Miss Janet Craig comes at a cost and as you might have guessed Miss Craig is toxic.

 24. Prayer Plant (Maranta Leuconeura)

 The prayer plant does well with formaldehyde.
 Its name comes from the way it folds up its leaves when is sun is setting and at night as if it were praying.
 If you a bit of experience with growing plants, you should be able to keep up with watering this one.
 Be mindful that it hates drying out so water it often.